|Otto H. Suttmann|

 Otto married Stephy November 10, 1962 (in Philadelphia), and had five (5) sons.

-Religious services will be conducted by The Rev. Dr. Karl Krueger.
+Religious services were conducted by The Rev. Dr. Karl Krueger.

 Family flowers arranged by Schmidt’s Florist 215-745-6234.